"Look, it's the extra dungeon for after you beat the game. Good luck!"

 - The Hellgate from Tactics Ogre was 100 levels deep, and interestingly actually tied into the plot, as the bottom level was where one of the villains in the game had retreated to.
 Beating him didn't change the main plot of the game, though.
 In order to get the ultimate "bragging" item in the game, one had to go through the Hellgate twice, as well as get 4 specific weapons from special encounters with recolored monsters.

 - Beauty Castle and the Alternate Hell from Disgaea: Hour of Darkness, as well as a world within every item which is generated randomly.
 Fittingly, the Alternate Hell was the Bonus Dungeon for the previous game, La Pucelle Tactics.
 There is a similar version in Phantom Brave, which is yet another in the Nippon Ichi line of Turn-Based Strategy games.

 - Fire Emblem: The Sacred Stones has two of these: the Tower of Valni, and, more fitting, as it is only available toward the end of the main game, the Lagdou Ruins.

-- The Dungeon Train from Adventure Time has all the halmarks of a Bonus Dungeon, such as being extremely long, having unique bosses, but also containing numerous Pallete Swaps.
-Finn finds the place so fun that he almost decides not to leave!
+- The Dungeon Train from Adventure Time has all the halmarks of a Bonus Dungeon, such as being extremely long, having unique bosses, but also containing numerous Palette Swaps.
+Finn finds the place so much fun that he almost decides not to leave!